By Heather Sliker, director of academics, Legacy Traditional Schools

 - Take trips to the museum or library.
 Much like a field trip, visually stimulating and active learning lessons can stimulate a child’s curiosity and yearning for exploration.

 - Plant and grow flowers, or a vegetable garden.
 Kids tend to be more motivated when they see their hard work paying off.
 Engage them in activities that show the fruits of their labor.

 - Use your school’s website to your advantage.
 Understand your child’s curriculum, the programs at their school and pursue ways to incorporate learning lessons into your everyday.
 At Legacy Traditional Schools, our phonics lessons are great tools to promote better pronunciation, spelling, and vocabulary.

 - Ready your child to resist germs and sickness.
 A successful school year starts with a healthy body.
-Keep your children’s bellies full with healthy food choices and give their immune system the tools it needs to fight off germs.
+Keep your child’s belly full with healthy food choices and give their immune system the tools it needs to fight off germs.

-As parents, we all want our kids to succeed, but the influx of information during the academic school year leaves most kids unable to stay engaged to retain the information through the year.
+As parents, we all want our kids to succeed, but the influx of information during the academic school year leaves most kids unable to stay engaged to retain the information over the summer months.
 Encourage your kids to try simple, stimulating activities to keep their minds fresh to start the year.

 About the author: